 We sponsor a defined benefit pension plan and an unfunded postretirement plan that provides health care and life insurance benefits for a limited pool of eligible retirees and dependents.
 On January 1, 2020, we enacted changes to our pension plan whereby the benefits for all participants were frozen and thereafter those participants will receive increased benefits in the company sponsored defined contribution plan in lieu of participation in a defined benefit plan.
+During the three months ended October 31, 2022, we notified participants that our pension plan will be terminated effective November 1, 2022, with final settlement expected to occur in fiscal 2024.
 The measurement of liabilities related to these plans is based on our assumptions related to future events, including expected return on plan assets and healthcare cost trend rates.
 The discount rate reflects the rate at which benefits could be effectively settled on the measurement date.
-We determine our discount rate using a RATE: Link Model whereby target yields are developed from bonds across a range of maturity points, and a curve is fitted to those targets.
+We determine our discount rate using a FTSE Above Median Model whereby target yields are developed from bonds across a range of maturity points, and a curve is fitted to those targets.
 Spot rates (zero coupon bond yields) are developed from the curve and used to discount benefit payments associated with each future year.
 This model assumes spot rates will remain level beyond the 30-year point.
 We determine the present value of plan benefits by applying the discount rates to projected benefit cash flows.
 Actual pension plan asset investment performance, as well as other economic experience such as discount rate and demographic experience, will either reduce or increase unamortized pension losses at the end of any fiscal year, which ultimately affects future pension costs.

-As of October 31, 2021, our projected benefit obligation (PBO) and accumulated benefit obligation (ABO) each exceeded the fair value of the plan assets by \$4.7 million.
-As a comparison, our PBO and ABO exceeded the fair value of plan assets by \$10.7 million as of October 31, 2020.
-During fiscal 2021, we contributed \$0.5 million to the pension plan to meet minimum contribution requirements.
+As of October 31, 2022, our projected benefit obligation (PBO) and accumulated benefit obligation (ABO) each exceeded the fair value of the plan assets by \$3.9 million.
+As a comparison, our PBO and ABO exceeded the fair value of plan assets by \$4.7 million as of October 31, 2021.
+During fiscal 2022, no contributions to the pension plan were needed to meet minimum contribution requirements.
 Expected contributions are dependent on many variables, including the variability of the market value of the assets as compared to the obligation and other market or regulatory conditions.
 In addition, we take into consideration our business investment opportunities and our cash requirements.
 Accordingly, actual funding may differ greatly from current estimates.

 Under U.S. GAAP, we are not required to immediately recognize the effects of a deviation between actual and assumed experience under our pension plan, or to revise our estimate as a result.
 This approach allows the favorable and unfavorable effects that fall within an acceptable range to be netted and disclosed as an unrecognized gain or loss.
-As of October 31, 2021 and 2020, a net actuarial loss of \$4.5 million and \$9.9 million, respectively, was included in our accumulated other comprehensive (loss) income.
-There were no net prior service costs or transition obligations for the years ended October 31, 2021 and 2020.
-The effect on fiscal years after 2021 will depend on the actual experience of the plans.
+As of October 31, 2022 and 2021, a net actuarial loss of \$3.6 million and \$4.5 million, respectively, was included in our accumulated other comprehensive income.
+There were no net prior service costs or transition obligations for the years ended October 31, 2022 and 2021.
+The effect on fiscal years after 2022 will depend on the actual experience of the plans.

-Mortality assumptions used to determine the obligations for our pension plans are based on the Pri-2012 base mortality table with MP-2020 mortality improvement scale.
+Mortality assumptions used to determine the obligations for our pension plans are based on the Pri-2012 base mortality table with MP-2021 mortality improvement scale.